 Cleveland Institute of Art (76 points)

-One of the country’s most recognized art programs, the interior design program at the Cleveland Institute of Art is second-to-none.
+One of the country’s most recognized art programs, the interior architecture program at the Cleveland Institute of Art is second-to-none.
 The tuition fees here will typically require financial assistance or scholarship aid, but a solid graduation rate helps to keep this famed art college on our list of the top 20 interior design schools.

 Brenau University (75 points)